 Whereas, low performers reported lead times between 1-6 months.

-At this rate of 24 hours (elite performers) and 2,555 hours (low performers), the elite group show 106 times faster change lead times compared to the low performing group.
+At this rate of 24 hours (elite performers) and 2,555 hours (low performers), the elite group shows 106 times faster change lead times compared to the low performing group.

-Elite performers performed ‘less than one hour’ time to restore services in case of an unexpected event, while it took one week to one month for low performers.
+Elite performers performed ‘less than one-hour’ to restore services in case of an unexpected event, while it took one week to one month for low performers.

 Calculating the rate of ‘time to restore services’ by conservative time ranges (one hour for high performers and the mean of one week (168 hours) and one month (5,040 hours) for low performers), elites show 2,604 times faster time to restore service compared to low performers.

-Calculating the mean time between these two ranges, change failure rate for elite performers was measured as 7.5%, while it was 53% for low performers.
+Calculating the meantime between these two ranges, the change failure rate for elite performers was measured as 7.5%, while 53% was for low performers.

 Thus, elite performers show 7 times better than low performers in terms of change failure rate.

-The survey says the efforts at both the team and organizational levels should be concurrent enough to each desired objectives.
+The survey says the efforts at both the team and organizational levels should be concurrent enough to reach desired objectives.

-It should instead be with a keen eye to organizational goals such as profitability, productivity, and customer satisfaction.
+Instead, it should be with a keen eye to organizational goals such as profitability, productivity, and customer satisfaction.

 Continuous delivery must be done with an eye to organizational goals such as profitability, productivity, and customer satisfaction.

-Moreover, the survey reports that automated testing has a significant positive impact on CI process.
+Moreover, the survey reports that automated testing has a significant positive impact on the CI process.

 In previous years, we simply tested the importance of automated testing and CI but didn’t look at the relationship between the two.
 This year, we found that automated testing drives improvements in CI.
 It means that smart investments in building up automated test suites will help make CI better.

-The report also mentioned about the loosely coupled architecture and its positive impact on CD, adding that this would however require orchestration at the higher level.
+The report also mentioned the loosely coupled architecture and its positive impact on CD, adding that this would however require orchestration at a higher level.